-Filet mignon is considered the king of steaks because of its tender, melt in the mouth texture.
+Filet mignon is an expensive and tender cut of beef.
+It is considered the "King of Steaks" because of its melt-in-your-mouth texture.
 A prime filet mignon can literally be cut with a fork.
 This beef cut can be quite expensive when dining out, but much more reasonable to make at home, especially if you purchase a whole tenderloin.

 Filet mignon is French, of course, with filet meaning "thick slice" and mignon meaning "dainty."
 It first appears in American print in 1899.

 Filet mignon comes from the small end of the tenderloin (called the short loin) which is found on the back rib cage of the animal.
-This area of the animal is not weight-bearing, thus the connective tissue is not toughened by exercise resulting in extremely tender meat.
+This area of the animal is not weight-bearing, thus the connective tissue is not toughened by exercise.
+The result is extremely tender meat.

 The actual muscle used is the psoas major.
 It sits beneath the ribs, next to the backbone, and gets thicker from its pointy end at the ribs to the rear of the animal.
 As in humans, it is a hip flexor muscle.
 It has its origins on the lumbar vertebrae and the last rib and inserts on the trochanter of the femur, the largest leg bone.
 There are two tenderloins for each animal.

 The center cut of the tenderloin is used for steaks including the filet mignon, Chateaubriand steak, and beef Wellington.
 Chateaubriand is cut from the thicker end of the tenderloin.
 Porterhouse and T-bone steaks include the filet mignon as the medallion of meat on one side of the bone.